AElfProject/AElf/docs-sphinx/reference/acs/acs5.md

 To limit to call a method in a contract, you only need to implement an interface:

-* GetMethodCallingThreshold, the parameter is string, and the return value is the MethodCallingThreshold defined in the acs5.proto file.
+* ``GetMethodCallingThreshold`` the parameter is string, and the return value is the MethodCallingThreshold defined in the acs5.proto file.

 If you want to modify the threshold after the contract is deployed, another interface can be implemented:

-* SetMethodCallingThreshold, the parameter is SetMethodCallingThresholdInput.
+* ``SetMethodCallingThreshold`` the parameter is SetMethodCallingThresholdInput.

-The definition of MethodCallingThreshold type is:
+The definition of ``MethodCallingThreshold`` type is:

 ```proto
 message MethodCallingThreshold {